SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/getting_started/lesson-2.md

 stored on your laptop.
 Lesson 2 will show you how to migrate this application from your laptop to Spin.

+## Prerequisites for Lesson 2

+Before you review lesson 2, be sure to understand the concepts of [Spin Getting Started Guide: Lesson 1: Building your first application on your laptop](lesson-1.md).

+You will also need:

+* An account on Spin.
+Any user who wants an account in Spin must first complete a hands on Spin workshop.
+For more information, see [Spin Getting Started
+  Guide: How do I get started?](index.md)
+* SSH access on a NERSC Login node, such as cori.nersc.gov or edison.nersc.gov.
+* Access to a Project directory on the NERSC Global Filesystem, and the ability to run `chmod o+x` on that directory to allow the user 'nobody' to read files in that directory.
+This requirement is explained in detail below in [Part 3:
+  Prepare your application to run in Spin](#part-2-prepare-your-application-to-run-in-spin).

+## Before you begin

 Here are some things to know beforehand:

 ### The Rancher CLI